+Have you played the math game, Krypto?
+This fraction activity is fantastic for problem solving, reasoning, and practicing fraction operations skills.
+I think your students will love it!
 Krypto is an activity I learned about at a conference where Dr. Lola May presented (in like 1993, I think!).
 I didn’t realize until a long time afterwards that it was a commercial game that could be purchased 🙂 I believe it’s also available as an app now.

-I’ve used the game idea from time to time, following the rules as laid out in the book I got at the conferece.
+I’ve used the game idea from time to time, following the rules as laid out in the book I got at the conference.
 Krypto can be played with whole numbers or fractions (and with positive and negative integers as well, I’m sure!).

 Playing Krypto With Fractions